ErpNetDocs/webclient/layouts-and-views/configuration/index.md

-# How to enable Layout admnistration permissions
+# How to enable Layout administration permissions

 To manage layout permissions a system admin should access setting from the Desktop client of the instance: